-Videos in this section range from two to 22 minutes long.
+Videos in this section range from two to about 30 minutes long.
 Most of them can be enjoyed by the entire family.

 A Fun, Animated History of the Reformation and the Man Who Started It All – Created by National Geographic.

 Reformation Rock – Uses music to teach the key points of the Reformation.

 The Ballad of Martin Luther – A catchy tune tells the story of Martian Luther and the Reformation.

 The Story of Martin Luther – Teaches Martin Luther’s story using Playmobile animation.

 Martin Luther and Reformation Day – Short summary of the Reformation created by Drive Thur History.

 Martin Luther’s “Here I Stand” – Max McLean narrates the speech that launched the Protestant Reformation.
 This one may not hold the attention of younger children.

 Torchlighters: The Martin Luther Story – An animated video with activities, coloring sheets, and a study guide.